taewoonglee17/SSL_MIMOSA/README.md

 ## Generating Training and Validation Data
 To make the .h5 file, run the `MIMOSA_plus_save_h5.m` matlab file.

-This assumes the same subject data is used for validation (i.e., subject specific training and validation), so `train_data.h5` is used as for `val_data.h5`.
+This assumes the same subject data is used for validation (i.e., subject specific training and validation), so `train_data.h5` is used for `val_data.h5`.

 Sample data can be found [here](https://drive.google.com/drive/folders/1ISMRvQYMNe-zX9sbl8K4Gisd32RDa9Ov?usp=sharing).
 This includes the IE dictionary.